Sign in for free: Preamble (PDF, ebook & audiobook) + Forum access + Direct purchases Sign In

 The Unscarcity Framework Connection

-In the Unscarcity model, UBC represents a transitional mechanism—a bridge between the old economy (work-for-wages) and the new one (The Foundation + The Frontier).
+In the Unscarcity model, UBC represents a transitional mechanism—a bridge between the old economy (work-for-wages) and the new one (The Foundation + The Ascent).

 • During transition: UBC ensures everyone can participate in the emerging AI economy, even as traditional jobs disappear.